MPAS-Dev/compass/docs/tutorials/dev_porting_legacy.rst

 For the user's guide, create a file ``docs/users_guide/<core>/test_groups/<test_group>.rst``.
-In that file, you should describe what the test group and its test cases do in a way that would be relevant for a user wanting to run the test case and look at the output.
+In that file, you should describe what the test group and what its test cases do in a way that would be relevant for a user wanting to run the test case and look at the output.
 This file should include a section giving the config options for the test case and describing what they are used for, so that users know how to modify them